How ALTO solutions work?

 In an era where disk drive technologies and capacities are evolving rapidly, RAID also locks the user into a single disk drive size and type throughout the system.
 This means that in an on-premise RAID all the disks must be purchased as part of the initial capital project, from a single vendor and with identical capacity and performance.

 ALTO offers better protection than a RAID array by writing complete data files to multiple locations on different disks, allowing disks to be spun-down safely and offering the additional benefit of removable media.
-This REPLICATION technique used in ALTO offers superior user configurable protection, removable media and inherent disaster recovery capability by storing non-segmented files that do not happen with alto storage.
+This REPLICATION technique used in ALTO offers superior user-configurable protection, removable media, and inherent disaster recovery capability by storing non-segmented files that do not happen with alto storage.

 With ALTO drives can be purchased 'as you go' from multiple leading suppliers, in any available capacity, as part of your operational expenses, as your business needs to extra archiving capacity.
 Click here to learn more about the disk drives you can use in ALTO.